-As part of the Victorian Government’s Department of Economic Development, Jobs, Transport and Resources (DEDJTR) the Skilled and Business Migration Program values the privacy of every individual's personal information and health information.
+As part of the Victorian Government’s Department of Jobs, Skills, Industry, and Regions (DJSIR), the Skilled and Business Migration Program values the privacy of every individual's personal information and health information.

 We are committed to protecting the information we collect and use by complying with the Privacy and Data Protection Act 2014 and the Health Records Act 2001.

 Protecting your privacy and your personal and health information is an important aspect of the way we create, organise and implement our activities online and offline.

 You can access our website home page and browse our site without disclosing personal information.
 We will only record an individual's email address and/or contact details if they send our site a message.
 The information an individual provides is collected for the purposes of responding to the matters raised in an individual’s electronic correspondence.